Frequently Asked Questions

 Who qualifies for Padder Deposit?

-Anyone you've already approved for a unit qualifies for Padder Deposit.
+Padder Deposit is available to tenants you've already approved for a unit.
 It aligns with your screening — it doesn't replace it.

 Who qualifies for Padder Guarantor?